victorknox/Friend-Book/README.md

 ## A.    Legend

 You  are  fascinated  about  how  Facebook  manages  to recommend friends which are in most of the cases related to us in some ways.
 So you decided to come up with your own system to recommend friends.
-Of-course, it won’t besome complex ML stuff!!
+Of-course, it won’t besome complex M.L stuff!!

 ## B. Specifications